 Why does my HSBC debit card now have a chip?

 HSBC is dedicated to protecting your personal information.
-Chip technology is the most secure way to use your HSBC debit card and quickly becoming the industry standard worldwide.
+Chip technology is the most secure way to use your HSBC debit card and is quickly becoming the industry standard worldwide.
 It offers greater protection of your card information when used at a chip-enabled terminal and greater acceptance at merchants all over the world.

 How do I use my chip-enabled debit card?